-With the large number of flammables on a construction site, the danger of a fire is actually rather high and if a fire does happen everybody on the construction site can be in danger.
+With the large number of flammables on a construction site, the danger of a fire is high and if a fire does happen everybody on the construction site can be in danger.

-The risk of damage, injury and even death from a construction site fire is very serious and nothing should get in the way of providing fire protection of temporary buildings on construction sites and an adequately safe working environment for each and every employee.
+The risk of damage, injury and even death from a construction site fire is very serious.
+Nothing should get in the way of providing fire protection of temporary buildings on construction sites and an adequately safe working environment.

 Because a fire extinguisher is one of your first lines of defence in a small fire, fire extinguishers must be easily-accessible and clearly-visible and must be part of commercial builders fire precautions.
 If working on a multi-level structure, ensure that there is access to an extinguisher on each floor.

 Both for legal purposes and to ensure the safety of the workers on the site, every construction site in Australia needs to have a fire extinguisher on site and a regular fire extinguisher inspection.